-Self-deprecating humor is a terrific way to infuse a sales conversation with a little fun.
-Don’t make fun of others, your company, or your services―joke about your gray hairs or horrible cooking.
+Self-deprecating humor is a great way to infuse a sales conversation with a little fun.
+Don’t make fun of others, your company, or your competitors—joke about your grey hairs or horrible cooking.
 It makes you seem more like a real, authentic person.
 Plus, sharing laughter creates a bond and builds a sense of trust.

 Just be sure to steer clear of jokes about hot, touchy topics.
-Avoid humor that could be considered racist, sexist, or political.
+Avoid humor that could be considered racist, sexist, or political in nature.
 If you ever doubt that a joke may be considered offensive, err on the side of caution and don’t tell it.

 8. Practice Your Pace

 When you talk too slowly, your prospect might get bored and become disengaged.
-If you tend to jabber, which can happen quickly if you have similar conversations repeatedly, you might be misunderstood, or they won’t be able to process the most important things of what you have to say.
+If you tend to talk quickly—which can easily happen if you have similar conversations over and over—you might be misunderstood or they won’t be able to process the most important things of what you have to say.

-Each listener prefers a certain pace, so it’s fine to ask if your pace is appropriate.
-I tend to talk very quickly, so I always say, “Please don’t hesitate to interrupt me and tell me to slow down.”
-It’s also helpful to take a short break and ask, “How does that sound?” so that the prospect can ask questions or get clarification.
+Each listener prefers a certain pace, so it’s absolutely fine to ask if your pace is appropriate.
+Personally, I have the tendency to talk very quickly, so I always say, “Please don’t hesitate to interrupt me and tell me to slow down.”
+It’s also helpful to take a short break and ask, “How does that sound?” so the prospect can ask questions or get clarification.

 9. Stick to the Agreed Meeting Length

-There’s little that’s more frustrating in the business world than attending a meeting that is scheduled for 30 minutes, and you’re still on the call 45 minutes later.
+There’s little more frustrating than attending a meeting that is scheduled for 30 minutes and you’re still on the call 45 minutes later.
 Treat every person’s time you talk to on the phone like it’s as valuable as yours.

 10. Define Clear Next Step or Ask for the Close